Skip to Main Content

 Monitoring Your Cat's Constipation

-Please record your cat's litter box visits and stool quality.
+Monitor your cat's litter box visits and stool quality.
 Start by tracking this at least twice a week, then change to once a week or once every two weeks.
 If you notice hard, dry feces or if your cat seems to be having difficulty while defecating or shows signs of constipation, it's important to get in touch with your veterinarian – especially if diarrhea is involved, as dehydration can become a serious issue quickly.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 Please make an appointment with your vet to accurately diagnose your pet's condition.